 - Burundi is the third-most densely populated nation in Africa.
 Many people seek to emigrate.

 The prime economy is agricultural but the nation is land-poor.
-The main exports are tea and coffee.
-Burundi has the second-lowest GDP in the world.
+The main exports are tea, coffee and bananas.
+Burundi has the lowest GNI per capita in the world.

 - Over 65% live in poverty.